ncatlab/nlab-content/pages/2575.md

 +-- {: .query}
 Bruce: I've run out of time here and I can't precisely fill in those blanks above.
 Any help?

-[[Ben Webster]]: My understandin is that nobody is quite sure how to fill in those blanks.
+[[Ben Webster]]: My understanding is that nobody is quite sure how to fill in those blanks.
 One line of thinking is that it should be an object in a 3-category with is **not** 2Cat.
 =--

 Other groups have conceptualized this differently (but most likely equivalently at the end of the day as)